 Top Wildlife Destinations in South Africa

-South Africa has a great many of national parks and private game reserves.
+South Africa has a great many national parks and private game reserves.
 Here are three parks (plus a few other favorite areas) that we consider the best wildlife watching destinations in South Africa.
-We have chosen them based on our own experience and on the incredible diversity of watchable wildlife found within each.
+We have chosen them based on our own experience and on the incredible diversity of watchable wildlife found within.

 Kruger National Park is the main wildlife destination in South Africa.
 With a wide range of habitats from savannah to forest to rocky outcrops, Kruger supports the greatest diversity of large mammal species anywhere in Southern Africa.
 It is also home to 500 species of birds.